fespinoza/Todoro/README.md

 - [ ] scratch text for completed tasks
 - [x] add alert with textfield to create task
+- [ ] show the completed pomodoro count in table view

 ### Detail View